skuzbot/take_home_test/README.md

 Next I refactored my logic to Elixir and wrote tests reflecting the initial problem prompt.
 The answer function is in `Elixir/lib/takehome.ex`
 To run the tests use `mix test` from the Elixir directory.

+Finally I put together a little demonstration of my React skills by building an interactive walkthrough of how I solved this algorithm.
+The Javascript README will walk you through how to get that up and running.
 ___
 ### Approach